-- remuneration packages; - eligibility to participate in the STI and LTI Plans; - notice of termination of employment provisions, with the relevant notice period of up to 3 months; and - for some of those executives, post-employment restrictions covering non-competition, non-solicitation of clients for a maximum duration of up to 3 months.
+- Remuneration packages; - Eligibility to participate in the STI and LTI Plans; - Notice of termination of employment provisions, with the relevant notice period of up to 3 months; and - For some of those executives, post-employment restrictions covering non-competition, non-solicitation of clients for a maximum duration of up to 3 months.

-Key management personnel have no entitlement to termination payments in the event of removal for misconduct.
+KMP have no entitlement to termination payments in the event of removal for misconduct.

-Share-based compensation
+Equity-based compensation